THDetch/Conversational-AI/README.md

 # Tekla

-### Beschreibung des Projekts:

-Tekla ist ein Sprachassistent entwickelt mit Rasa, der informationen Über die Restaurants in Deggendorf gibt.
+### Project Description

+Tekla is a conversational-AI assistant developed with Rasa that gives information about restaurants in Deggendorf (city in Bavaria).

+### WHAT IS RASA?
+Rasa is an open-source framework for building conversational AI.
+It provides a set of tools and libraries for building chatbots and virtual assistants that can understand natural language input and respond in a way that is useful to the user
-### Beschreibung der Dateien
+### Installation

-* config.yml: Sprache ist auf englisch.
-Die standard-Piplines and Policies werden fürs Modelltraining verwendet.
-* domain.yml: Auflistung aller verwendeten Intents, Entities, Slots, Actions und Responses.
-Die werden ausfühlicher in den entsprechenden Dateien definiert (nlu.yml, actions.py)
+#### * Rasa Open Source:
+Installation of the latest Rasa Open Source 2.0 version.
+[Guide](https://rasa.com/docs/rasa/2.x/installation)

+### files Description

+* config.yml: Language is in English.
+The standard piplines and policies are used for model training.
+* domain.yml: List of all used intents, entities, slots, actions and responses.
+These are defined in more detail in the corresponding files (nlu.yml, actions.py).
-* stories.yml & rules.yml: Die werden als Trainingsdaten verwendet
+* stories.yml & rules.yml: These are used as training data in the training phase.
-* endpoints.yml: Für die Aktivierung der URL zum Action-Server (rasa run actions).
+* endpoints.yml: For activating the URL to the action server (rasa run actions).
-* restaurants.json: eine json-Datei, die die Restaurants in Deggendorf (nicht alle) enthält, da wir keine Google-API kriegen konnten

-###### --> Mehr Info in Wiki
+* restaurants.json: A json file containing the manually entered restaurants in Deggendorf (not all), because we couldn't get a Google API.
+It acts as a database